JOHNNIAC

 Numerous modifications were made to the system over its lifetime.
 In March 1955, 4096 words of magnetic-core memory were added to the system, replacing the earlier Selectrons.
 This required all 12 bits of addressing, and caused programs that stored data in the "spare bits" to fail.
 Later in 1955 a 12k-word drum memory secondary storage system was added as well.
 A transistor-based adder replaced the original tube-based adder in 1956.
 Numerous changes were made to the input/output peripherals as well, and in 1964, a real-time clock was added to support time-sharing.

 One JOHNNIAC legacy was the JOSS programming language (the JOHNNIAC Open Shop System), an easy-to-use language which catered to novices.
 JOSS was an ancestor of DEC's FOCAL and of MUMPS.

-The CYCLONE at Iowa State University was a direct clone of JOHNNIAC, and was instruction compatible with it (the ILLIAC I may have been as well).
-Cyclone was later updated to include a hardware for floating-point arithmetic.
+The CYCLONE at Iowa State University was a direct clone of JOHNNIAC, and was instruction compatible with it; the ILLIAC I at the University of Illinois may have been as well.
+Cyclone was later updated to include hardware for floating-point arithmetic.